erictt/computer-science-learning/source/_posts/cs6250/week-2-transport-and-application-layers.md

     4. Do 1's complement to the sum(reverse the sum).
 * Performance of checksum
     * The checksum detects all errors involving an odd number of bits.
-    * In detects mosts erros involving an even number of bits.
+    * In detects mosts errors involving an even number of bits.
-    * If one or more bits of a segment are damaged and the correspoding bit or bits of oppsote value is a second segment are also damaged, the sums of those columns will not change and the receiver will not detect the error.
+    * If one or more bits of a segment are damaged and the corresponding bit or bits of opposite value is a second segment are also damaged, the sums of those columns will not change and the receiver will not detect the error.
 * UDP checksum calculation https://stackoverflow.com/questions/1480580/udp-checksum-calculation
 * How is a 1s complement checksum useful for error detection? https://stackoverflow.com/questions/5607978/how-is-a-1s-complement-checksum-useful-for-error-detection